Bone and Cartilage Quiz

 Ans. (b)

-Ques.
-In rabbit the ends of long bone is connected to one another by
+In rabbits, the ends of long bone is connected to one another by

 (a) Tendon